-Student parking is available in a parking facility and can be entered from Ardmore Ave. and Kingsley Drive and/or areas adjacent to the University of Western California building.
+Student parking is available in a parking lot and/or areas adjacent to the University of Western California building.
 University of Western California is not responsible for parking violations, property theft, property damage, etc. Please keep vehicle locked at all times.